 Rehabilitation Services London

-London is a great city, but the lives of too many individuals, families and some of our poorest communities are blighted by problems linked to the use of alcohol and other drugs.
+Rehabilitation services London, a great city but the lives of too many individuals and families are blighted by problems linked to alcohol and other drugs.
 London has one of the highest rates of problem drug use in the country.
 The effects of this are far-reaching on rates of suicide, mental ill-health, premature death, family breakdown,acquisitive crime, the rise in anti-social behaviour and the degeneration of communities.
 Alcohol, our favourite drug, can also have a very negative impact on Londoners lives – from the public disorder outside pubs and clubs, through child neglect and youth offending, to the burden on the NHS – eighty per cent of London’s A&E beds at peak times are taken up with alcohol-related admissions.

 I am grateful to the members of the Alliance [Greater London Alcohol and Drug Alliance] and the Expert Advisory Group, who helped shape this policy.
 I believe that we can only tackle alcohol and drug problems successfully through building strong partnerships between statutory agencies, the voluntary sector and community groups.
 The key elements of my alcohol and drug policy are involving local communities, strengthening the links between action on alcohol and drugs with employment and housing and regeneration, and improving the quality and effectiveness of drug and alcohol interventions so they meet the